 Spectators normally stand 12-deep in some areas, especially around the Broadway T station - so arrive early and walk down Broadway to a less-crowded spot if possible.

 In addition to Saint Patrick's Day, the parade also celebrates Evacuation Day (an official Boston holiday) in honor of the ousting of British troops from the city on March 17, 1776.
-As a tribute this historic event, the parade also honors our military services and veterans.
+And as a tribute this historic event, the parade also honors our military services and veterans.

 The parade features an interesting mix of bagpipes, brass marching bands, elaborate floats, military units, dancers, historic Minutemen companies, politicians, entertainers, individual marchers, societies, and other organizations.
-This first part of the parade is organnized by the South Boston Allied Veterans Council.
+The parade is organized by the South Boston Allied Veterans Council.

 Check details about the date and time for the parade (and any last-minute weather-related route changes) on the March Events Calendar for Boston.